bombs-kim/pythonp/README.md

 subscriptable and allows a one-time random access, which means you can do something `lines[3], lines[10:]`.

+#### `l`
+`l` is a line.
+It doesn't end with a new line character like each line of `lines`.
+Without `-e` option, `pythonp` read a line from `sys.stdlin` and assign the line to `l` each time you access it.
+It's usually used to retrieve only the first few lines.
+With `-e` option, it represent each line of the standard input.
+See the feature explanation about `-e` option below.

 #### `_lines`
 Lazy evaluted non-stream-like version of `lines`.
 Becuase it's a `collections.abc.Sequence`, you can access its lines multiple times, reverse it, do inclusion test on it, and so forth.
 The lines are not prepared until you actually use it to save up memory.

-#### `l`
-Each line of the `sys.stdin` when `-e` option is on.
-See explanations with `-e` option below.
-Note that in the current `pythonp` implementation globals are shared among all lines and there could be side effects.
-This is a inteded behavior but can change in the future.

 ## Features